kolkhis/tech-notes/linux/bandit-labs/notes.md

 Attempted solutions:

-- Wrote a probing script:
+- Wrote a probing script to check ports within the specified range using `openssl s_client` and `nc`:
   ```bash
   #!/bin/bash